hjorthjort/hjorthjort.github.io/_posts/2016-03-08-fuck-ransomware.md

 See?
 That symlinks to `/dev/random`, which behaves like a never ending file – you will never get and end-of-file in there.
 I tried encrypting it with `openssl` and RSA, which of course didn't work.
 Since the whole file needs to be read before it can be encrypted, the encryption never stops – you can never read the whole file.

 Now, I put this in my home directory.
 That means it comes before my Documents, Dropbox, Code, Blog – everything.
-Meaning the encryption should halt at this file forever, or at least until a timeout.
+Meaning the encryption should halt at this file forever, or at least until a timeout.[^caveat]

-Or maybe this doesn't do shit.
-Maybe the ransomwares out there don't follow symlinks and/or uses timouts to avoid large files.
 So is it wise to rely on this alone?
 Fuck no.

 Epilogue: Real protection – my view on security
 ---------------